Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-public-repos.md

 These additional standards are recommended, as they will make your code more readable, maintainable, and reproducible, but they are not strictly required.

-- Variable and function names should be descriptive, accurate, and unambiguous.
-Avoid unnecessary abbreviations and do not use single-letter names.
+- In addition to being descriptive, variable and function names should be unambiguous and should not include unnecessary abbreviations.
+- Avoid single-letter variable names except in for-loops or in other local contexts in which their meaning is unambiguous.
 - All functions should have docstrings or comments that explain what the function does, how to use it, and the purpose and type of its arguments.
 This is particularly important for functions that are intended to be used by others.
 - Non-obvious parts of the code should include comments that explain _why_ the code is doing what it is doing (rather than _what_ it is doing).
 For example, when your code uses a particular algorithm, a comment should be included to explain why that particular algorithm was chosen.
 - Do not comment-out blocks of code, as this makes the code hard to read and maintain.
 Instead, either move the code into a conditional/if block, move it to a separate branch or file, or delete it entirely.